 How do tobacco companies market their products to women?

-- As early as the 1920s, tobacco advertising geared toward women included messages such as "Reach for a Lucky instead of a sweet" to establish an association between smoking and slimness.11
+- As early as the 1920s, tobacco advertising geared toward women included messages such as "Reach for a Lucky instead of a sweet" to establish a link between smoking and slimness.11

-- An analysis of previously confidential tobacco industry documents found that tobacco companies have been targeting women of low socio-economic status since at least the 1970s, including specific sub-groups of women such as military wives, inner-city minority women and older discount-sensitive women.
-Tactics included offering discounts by mail and at the point of sale, and using literal language in advertising and marketing materials.
+- An analysis of previously confidential tobacco industry documents found that tobacco companies have been targeting specific sub-groups of women since at least the 1970s, including military wives, inner-city minority women, and older discount-sensitive women.
+Tactics included offering discounts by mail and at the point of sale, and using more direct, literal language in advertising and marketing materials.
 These tactics are or could be still in use today.13

 - In 2010, the U.S. Food and Drug Administration (FDA) issued a final rule that placed several restrictions on marketing and promotion of cigarettes and smokeless tobacco, including prohibiting brand name sponsorship of athletic, musical, or other social or cultural events and prohibiting the sale or distribution of certain items with cigarette and smokeless tobacco brands or logos.14

-- The 2009 legislation giving the FDA the authority to regulate tobacco products also removed part of the Federal Cigarette Labeling and Advertising Act (FCLAA) that had preempted states and local governments from restricting the time, place and manner of cigarette advertising and promotion.15
+- The 2009 legislation giving the FDA the authority to regulate tobacco products, known as the Family Smoking Prevention and Tobacco Control Act, also removed part of the Federal Cigarette Labeling and Advertising Act (FCLAA) that had preempted states and local governments from restricting the time, place and manner of cigarette advertising and promotion.15

 - The FCLAA also prohibits certain means of advertising concerning cigarettes, such as advertising on radio and television.15

-Learn about the American Lung Association’s programs to help you or a loved one quit smoking, and join our advocacy efforts to reduce tobacco use and exposure to secondhand smoke.
-Visit Lung.org or call the Lung HelpLine at 1-800-LUNGUSA (1-800-586-4872).
+Learn about the American Lung Association's programs to help you or a loved one quit smoking, and join our advocacy efforts to reduce tobacco use and exposure to secondhand smoke.
+Call the Lung HelpLine at 1-800-LUNGUSA (1-800-586-4872).